All Episodes

 This is a worldwide enemy that we face.

-Uh we've had uh puff pieces on uh uh uh bin Laden.
+We've had puff pieces on bin Laden.

-In fact, whoa who was it?
+In fact, who was it?

-Patty Murray, the senator from Washington.
+Patty Murray, the senator from Washington?

 She's the first one.

-He builds roads, he builds schools, he runs social programs.
+He runs social programs.

-Like we don't.
+Like, we don't.

 We wrote the book on it.

-We wrote the book on doing it well, quote unquote.
+Well, after the Soviets, we wrote the book on doing it well, quote unquote.

 They're great social workers.

-It but it's all the same bunch of people, it's all the same thing.
+But it's all the same bunch of people.

-Whether we're fighting them in Lebanon, whether they're fighting them in uh Afghanistan or Iraq, it's all the same bunch of people, and it's I think some people don't want to admit that.
+Whether we're fighting them in Lebanon, whether they're fighting them in Afghanistan or Iraq, it's all the same bunch of people.

-They're just little, they're not just little individual disparate group.
+They're not just little individual, disparate groups.

-It's it is interesting.
+And it is interesting.

 I think Zawahiri is getting a little fed up with all the attention this Nasrallah guy is getting.

-So all these tapes are coming out from Al Qaeda with his announcement hey, we've branched out now.
+So all these tapes are coming out from Al-Qaeda with his announcement, hey, we've branched out now.

-We're we've got an office in Egypt.
+We've got an office in Egypt.

-I shouldn't be laughing because it isn't funny, but it it is to me in the sense that they have egos.
+I shouldn't be laughing because it isn't funny, but it is to me in the sense that they have egos.

-Uh like all the rest of us do back here in just a second.
+Back here in just a second.

 And the Clintons strike again.